woejefe/WindowsOSCAudio/README.md

 Seems to only use about 29 MB of RAM consistently and I have noticed next to nothing on CPU usage.

 Default listening port of 9001.

-When you start the program it pulls up GUI to define listening port if youd like to change it, Also pops up Windows Firewall prompt once you start service.
+When you start the program it pulls up GUI to define listening port if youd like to change it.
+Windows Firewall will prompt you once you start service.

 Toggle to start on boot, use tray icon to access GUI.
-Its a Standalone program so if you want to persistently use you will need to place in location on C: drive.
-I.E. Program Files
+Its a Standalone program so if you want to persistently use you will need to place program in something like "Program Files"

 Example OSC: